 If you’re returning after a career break

-And here's a second template which highlights the career break in a new 'Other Experience' section.
-It's another option for an older worker who's returning back to the workforce.
+This resume template highlights the career break in an 'Other Experience' section, which is ideal for an older worker who's returning back to the workforce.

 Fancy resume formats aren’t impressive, and they’re definitely not going to make you appear younger or more in touch.
 On the contrary, they’re hard to read and demonstrate a lack of professionalism.
 Stick to a simple, standard resume format, like our ATS-ready resume templates.